ad-si/FlatCV/readme.md

 flatcv <input> <comma-separated-edit-pipeline> <output>
 ```

-As commas are not special characters in shells,
+As commas aren't special characters in shells,
 you can write the edit pipeline without quotes.
 Both variants yield the same result: